samt07/reqmt_doc_to_testcases/README.md

 - Jupyter Notebook (to run it locally using Jupyter lab)
 - Python 3.11 or higher (to run it locally as python script)
 - Your OpenAI API Secret Key.
 Get one in few secs from [OpenAi](https://platform.openai.com/settings/organization/api-keys)
-- Hugging face account to see this in [HuggingFace Spaces](https://huggingface.co/spaces/Samhugs07/TestCasesFromBRD)
+- Nothing.
+See this in action on [HuggingFace Spaces](https://huggingface.co/spaces/Samhugs07/TestCasesFromBRD)

 ## Installation